-As more and more studies unveil the potential of this inimitable compound we see more and more CBD products available to purchase online.
+As more studies unveil the potential of this inimitable compound more and more CBD products become available to purchase online.
 A simple Google search will reveal a plethora of low cost products under the guise of ‘premium quality CBD.’
-Unfortunately this swell in popularity and an unregulated market present an opportunity to the unscrupulous among us who are attempting to cash in on the CBD boom by peddling low quality CBD products made using cheap extraction and/or low quality hemp.
+While this may look like a bargain, unfortunately not all CBD is created equally.
+CBD’s swell in popularity and an unregulated market presented an opportunity to the unscrupulous among us to attempt to cash in on the CBD boom by peddling low quality CBD products made using cheap extraction and/or low quality hemp.
 Many of these products are extracted using solvents, are not controlled and may potentially be unsafe.

 The fact of the matter is that creating legitimate, pure and safe CBD extract is costly.
-The aforementioned co2 extraction equipment does not come cheap and requires a high level of expertise however it does ensure the final product is as pure as it gets with all terpenoids, flavonoids and cannabinoids preserved.
+Hemp takes a long time to grow and the aforementioned extraction equipment does not come cheap and requires a high level of expertise to operate.
+However not cutting corners does ensure the final product is as high quality as it gets with all terpenoids, flavonoids and cannabinoids preserved.
 Bad news for the bargain hunters amongst us, good quality CBD is not a cheap commodity.

 Third Party Lab Testing

 One of the biggest concerns when purchasing CBD oil is authenticating exactly what is in your product.
 The last thing you want to do is to inhale synthetic cannabinoids or other toxic ingredients.
 It is very easy in an unregulated market to make unsubstantiated claims about what a product contains.
 This is why independent third party laboratory testing is imperative.